i-am-ayesha/Google-Maps-Data-Scrapper/README.md

 #  Google Maps Scraper 🗺️
-A simple and customizable scraper that uses Playwright to extract data from Google Maps.
-This project is designed for educational purposes and can be easily tailored to your needs.

-📂 Check the Output:
-You can export the scraped data to Excel and CSV formats.
-Take a look at the google_maps_data folder to see the final results.
+The Google Maps Scraper uses Playwright to extract detailed location data from Google Maps and exports the results to Excel or CSV.
+It supports both single and multiple queries, making it easy to customize searches for specific locations.

 ## 🚀 How to Get Started:
 1. Create a virtual environment and activate it (recommended for clean setup):